NAUMathStat/seminars/amsSpring2023.md

 ### Spring 2023 Schedule

-For Spring 2023 we are meeting from 3:00-4:00PPM in room ??? of the ??? building.
+For Spring 2023 we are meeting from 12:45-1:45PPM in room 207 of the Adel Mathematics building.